 What Is Addiction?

-Most people think of addiction as a dependence on drugs or alcohol.
+Most people think of addiction as dependence on drugs or alcohol.
 However, addiction can also refer to gambling, sex, shopping, and other behaviors that are considered harmful.
 Addiction is often described as a disease because it can take over someone’s life and cause them to act in destructive ways to themselves and others.

 What Causes Addiction?